zaiisao/Documentation/en/Audio Broadcast/string_web.md

 Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/web_prepare.md).

-The Agora Native SDK and Web SDK support using string user accounts in different ways:

-- The Native SDK: Starting with v2.8.0, you can use user accounts to identify the user.
-  - `registerLocalUserAccount`: Registers a user account.
-  - `joinChannelByUserAccount`/`joinChannelByUserAccount`: Joins the channel with the registered user account.
-- The Web SDK: Starting with v2.5.0, you can set the `uid` parameter in the `Client.join` method as either a number or a string.
+Starting with v2.5.0, you can set the `uid` parameter in the `Client.join` method as either a number or a string.

 The maximum string length of the user account is 255 bytes.
 Each user account should be unique in the channel.
 Supported character scopes are: